amirongit/notecode/django.md

 - `Q` objects (boolean)
 - aggregations

-`[Manager, QuerySet].alias` is like `annotate`, but used only for query refinement; its computed attribute will not accessible in results.
+`[Manager, QuerySet].alias` is like `annotate`, but is used only for query refinement; its computed attribute is not available in results.

 `[Manager, QuerySet].[values, values_list]` specify returned field values or expressions.

 `QuerySet.all` re-evaluates `QuerySet`s.

 `[Manager, QuerySet].defer` avoids loading certain fields; accessing them triggers DB I/O.<br>
-`[Manager, QuerySet].only` specifies which fields to load; accessing unloaded fields triggers DB I/O.
+`[Manager, QuerySet].only` specifies fields to load; accessing unloaded fields triggers DB I/O.

 common aggregation function arguments
-- `expressions`: model fields on which the aggregation is applied
+- `expressions`: model fields to which the aggregation is applied
 - `output_field`: `django.db.models.Field` instance specifying the return type
 - `filter`: `Q` object to filter rows
 - `default`: value used when there are no rows